ABG Shipyard: ED attaches Rs 2,747 cr worth assets in money laundering probe | Business

 The SBI, with an exposure of Rs 2,468.51 crore, was part of a consortium of 28 banks and financial institutions led by the ICICI Bank, CBI officials had said.

-The ABG Shipyard has been a major player in the Indian ship building industry and has a capacity to build vessels up to 18,000 dead weight tonnage (DWT) at Surat shipyard and 1,20,000 DWT at Dahej shipyard.
+The ABG Shipyard has been a major player in Indian ship building industry and operated from its shipyards located at Dahej and Surat in Gujarat.
+It has a capacity to build vessels up to 18,000 dead weight tonnage (DWT) at the Surat shipyard and 1,20,000 DWT at the Dahej shipyard.
+The company, which had witnessed phenomenal rise having constructed 165 vessels in 16 years, started showing stress following global slump in the shipping industry bringing irregularities in repayment schedule.

+''The cancellation of contracts for few ships and vessels resulted in piling up of inventory.
+This has resulted in paucity of working capital and caused significant increase in the operating cycle, thereby aggravating the liquidity problem and financial problem,'' the complaint from the SBI, which is part of the CBI FIR, has said.

+In its complaint, the SBI said there was no demand of commercial vessels because of downturn in the industry even in 2015, which was further aggravated due to lack of defence orders making it difficult for the company to maintain repayment schedule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)